tylerlrhodes/blog2/content/posts/Clojure - Destructuring.md

 ```

 In this implementation we utilize a multi-arity function definition so
-that we can optionally pass a map to "scan" the PC.
+that we can optionally pass a map to scan the PC.
 This works fine
 and is a simple way to support optional arguments.

 Another way to accomplish this which doesn't require a multi-arity